reswordpress/finance-dashboard/README.md

 ![Template - invoice](https://raw.githubusercontent.com/houke/finance-dashboard/master/screenshots/invoice.png)

 *This is built for my girlfriend's company.
 Used the sprInvoice WordPress plugin as a starting point.
-Feel free to give it a try, but use at your own risk*
+Feel free to give it a try, but use at your own risk (always check if the numbers are correct, don't trust blindly on this plugin)*